Mercy14846/Geopy/README.md

 | SF000225210	| 33.680 | 19.320	| NaN |
 <!-- prettier-ignore-end -->

-2. Run the Script:
+2. **Run the Script:**
 Replace the path to your CSV file in the script and run it:
 ```python
 python reverse_geocode_osm.py
 ```
 The script will fetch addresses using the OSM Nominatim API and update your CSV file with the results.

-3. Handling Errors: If you encounter an SSL error or network issue, the script retries the request up to 3 times with a delay.
+3. **Handling Errors:** If you encounter an SSL error or network issue, the script retries the request up to 3 times with a delay.

-4. Output: The script will save the updated CSV file with the fetched addresses.
+4. **Output:** The script will save the updated CSV file with the fetched addresses.

 ## Example Code
-python
 ```py
 import pandas as pd
 import requests